dequelabs/axe-core/doc/context.md

 ### Combine `exclude` with `include`

-To test specific sections of the page, while skipping parts within that section you can pass an object with an `include` and `exclude` property. `include` tells axe what elements to test, and `exclude` tells axe to skip certain included sections.
+To test specific sections of the page while skipping parts within that section, you can pass an object with `include` and `exclude` properties. `include` tells axe what elements to test, and `exclude` tells axe to skip certain included sections.
 The following shows how to test the `main` and `footer` elements in a page, except for any `.ad-banner` element:

 ```js
 await axe.run({